dizmo/MarkdownReader/assets/md/en/index.md

 **Scrolling:**

-The content and TOC panels support by default a scrolling mechanism, where the scroll bar for the content panel is by default hidden, but for the TOC panel it is by default shown.
+The content and TOC panels support by default a scrolling mechanism, where the scroll bar for the content panel is hidden by default, but for the TOC panel it is shown by default .

 **Back side:**

 The back side of the `MarkdownReader` dizmo provides two fields to enter the MD and CSS URLs and an embedded CSS editor.
-By default flipping to the back side is enabled, but if desired it can be disabled.
+Flipping to the back side is enabled by default, but if desired it can be disabled.

 <!-- ====================================================================== -->